jupyterhub/jupyterhub/docs/source/websecurity.md

 # Security Overview

+The **Security Overview** section helps you learn about:

+- the design of JupyterHub with respect to web security
+- the semi-trusted user
+- the available mitigations to protect untrusted users from each other
+- the value of periodic security audits.

-The **Security Overview** section helps you learn about the design of JupyterHub with respect to web security, the semi-trusted user, and the available mitigations to protect untrusted users from each other.
-It also helps you obtain a deeper understanding of how JupyterHub works.
+This overview also helps you obtain a deeper understanding of how JupyterHub works.

 ## Semi-trusted and untrusted users